quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

   - **Reduce exposure during full-year earnings announcement months.**
   - **In other months**, use **ATR-based position sizing** for volatility adjustment.

-Synthetic Asset Construction:
-A synthetic ratio is created by dividing the price of Electronic Futures by Financial Futures (TE/TF), forming a relative strength index that reflects sector divergence.

-This approach conceptually blends beta directionality (market trend exposure) with an alpha insight (relative value spread between sectors), creating a structural divergence-driven entry mechanism.

 Risk & Capital Management: